Dori Pye, CMHC

 DSP Counseling & Consulting, LLC

-Adults, Adolescents and Children (age 10+): Abuse, Anxiety, Depression, DBT, Eating Disorders, EMDR, Grief/Loss, Marriage/Couples, PTSD, Women’s Issues; Mental Health Management Consulting/Staff Training & Development
+Abuse, Anxiety, DBT, Depression, Dissociative Disorders, Eating Disorders, EMDR, Grief/Loss, Marriage/Couples, PTSD, Self-Harm, Women’s Issues; Mental Health Management Consulting/Staff Training & Development

 Dori earned her bachelor's degree in psychology and French from the University of Colorado in Boulder.
 She followed a Pre-Med curriculum as an undergraduate and was fortunate to have been able to spend her junior year studying abroad in France and elsewhere in Europe.
 Deciding not to go to Medical School, she earned a master’s degree in educational psychology from Texas A&M University.
 She later added coursework in Mental Health Counseling from Argosy University.

 Dori began working in the mental health field early on with adults diagnosed with schizophrenia, and with adolescents, helping to administer a token economy program.
 She has worked in various facilities in Colorado, Texas, Idaho, and Utah including state hospitals, state schools, community mental health settings, residential treatment centers, and outpatient settings.
 She worked for LDS Family Services in the Birth Parent/Adoption Program, taught Human Development and Families in Crisis at Utah State University, and worked with boys with intellectual disabilities at The Children’s Center in Pocatello.
 She has most recently worked with girls and women with eating disorders at Avalon Hills Residential Eating Disorders Program where she was a primary therapist and the DBT therapist.